macchioni/square-mahogany/content/posts/2020-08-31-Ted-Lasso-Cookie-Recipe-Biscuits.md

 Preheat your oven to 140° C (about 270 ° F; yes, that low).
 <br>

 1. If you have a stand mixer beat butter and sugar until fluffy.
-If you have not, forget the vitamin or the immersion-blender: get a wooden spoon and prepare to have your right arm like The Rock’s.
+If you have not, forget the Vitamix or any immersion-blender: get a wooden spoon and prepare to have your right arm like the one The Rock shows to people.
 <br>

 2. Mix in the rice flour, beat gently and gradually add the flour.
 Oh, God: have you used plain butter instead of salted butter?
 No prob, now you sprinkle 5 grams of salt in the magic bowl.